powsybl/powsybl-core/docs/user/itools/security-analysis.md

 This option defines the list of extensions to complete the simulation results with additional data.
 The available extensions are listed in the usage of the command.

 ## Simulators
-The available power flow simulators implementations are described [here](../../simulation/security/implementations.md).
+The available security analysis implementations are described [here](../../simulation/security/implementations.md).

 ## Contingencies
 Contingencies are provided through `--contingencies-file`.
 The file is interpreted by the configured `ContingenciesProviderFactory` (see [`componentDefaultConfig`](../configuration/componentDefaultConfig.md)).